-1. Indicators: Regular Procedure: Personal Interview Is a personal interview of the asylum seeker in most cases conducted in practice in the regular procedure? ❖ If so, are interpreters available in practice, for interviews? ☑ Yes ☐ No 2.
-In the regular procedure, is the interview conducted by the authority responsible for taking the decision? \square Yes \square No 3.
-Are interviews conducted through video conferencing? ⊠ Frequently □ Rarely □ Never 4.
+Indicators: Regular Procedure: Personal Interview 1.
+Is a personal interview of the asylum seeker in most cases conducted in practice in the regular procedure? ❖ If so, are interpreters available in practice, for interviews? ☑ Yes ☐ No 2.
+In the regular procedure, is the interview conducted by the authority responsible for taking the ۷. decision?
+3. Are interviews conducted through video conferencing? ☐ Frequently ☐ Rarely ☐ Never 4.
 Can the asylum seeker request the interviewer and the interpreter to be of a specific gender?
+Yes No ❖ If so, is this applied in practice, for interviews? ☐ Yes (but not always) ☐ No

 The personal interview of the asylum seeker is mandatory in the asylum procedure.
-The NDGAP may omit the personal interview in the following cases, where the asylum seeker:107 recognition whose application was submitted earlier on his/her behalf as a dependent person or an unmarried minor.
+The NDGAP may omit the personal interview in the following cases, where the asylum seeker:104

 - (a) Is not fit for being heard; - (b) Submitted a subsequent application and, in the application, failed to state facts or provided proofs that would allow the recognition as a refugee or beneficiary of subsidiary protection.
-The personal hearing cannot be dispensed with, if the subsequent application is submitted by a person seeking
+The personal hearing cannot be dispensed with, if the subsequent application is submitted by a person seeking recognition whose application was submitted earlier on his/her behalf as a dependent person or an unmarried minor.